 - about 1 kg good quality dark rye flour, whole grain (I prefer Organic)

-You will get from this dough: 4 loafs or about 30 small breads or 5-6 round breads with the hole in the middle.The total amount flour used, will be about 2 kg.
-It is hard to estimate the exact amount needed,because it depend about the quality of your flour being used.
-Rye takes the water in slowly,so be careful not to add too much flour.
+You will get from this dough: 4 loafs or about 30 small pieces of bread or 5-6 round bread with the hole in the middle.The total amount flour used, will be about 2 kg.
+It is hard to estimate the exact amount needed because it depends on the quality of your flour being used.
+Rye takes the water in slowly, so be careful not to add too much flour.
 Your dough should be from consistency quite soft!

 And now let’s start baking.

-- Dump the sponge from the bowl (do not scrape it clean, so the residue will jump start next batch) into mixing bowl, (or alternatively take about 2 dl from the dough as starter.
-Store the starter in fridge,freeze it or dry it.)
+- Dump the sponge from the bowl (do not scrape it clean so the residue will jump start next batch) into mixing bowl, (or alternatively take about 2 dl from the dough as starter.
+Store the starter in the fridge, freeze it or dry it.)

 - Add the second kilo of the flour.
 Add salt (and about 2 teaspoons of dry yeast).In a heavy-duty mixer, knead at medium speed for 30 minutes (yes, 30).
 Scrape down the bowl as needed.
 The dough will be VERY sticky.
 You might need to add more water.